sjbrown/misc_work/genesis/rules.md

 ### Write a song

 The players will fill out a new song sheet taken from the supply.
-A song sheet must have at least 3 song parts and no more than 5 song parts.
+A song sheet must have at least 3 *Song Parts* and no more than 5 *Song Parts*.

 The players take turns, in order of highest COMMITMENT.

-On a turn, a player plays either a Song Part card or a Circle card.
+On a turn, a player plays either a *Song Part* card or a Circle card.
 That player copies the squares and circles shown on the card into the song sheet, then discards the card.

-The first thing added to a song sheet must be a song part.
+The first thing added to a song sheet must be a *Song Part*.

-When playing a Song Part Card, the squares and circles must be drawn into an empty column on the song sheet, adjacent to an already-drawn song part.
+When playing a *Song Part Card*, the squares and circles must be drawn into an empty column on the song sheet, adjacent to an already-drawn *Song Part*.
-(If this is the first song part on the sheet, it may be drawn in any column)
+(If this is the first *Song Part* on the sheet, it may be drawn in any column)

 When the 4th or 5th columns get drawn into, an extra circle must also be drawn onto the song.
-The Song Part Card will indicate what kind of circle.
+The *Song Part* Card will indicate what kind of circle.

 When playing a Circle Card, the drawing must be made into an unoccupied circle at a position indicated on the card.